 |What is a TENS unit?

 A TENS unit is a device that generates electrical impulses sent through electrodes placed on the skin over nerve centers.
 TENS is an acronym for Transcutaneous Electrical Nerve Stimulation.
 The various pulses generated by TENS can block pain signals normally sent to the brain through nerve fibers, thereby interrupting the brain's awareness of pain.
 FDA approved TENS units are safe, non-invasive, drug free, and non-addictive.
-Please note, TENS devices are FDA regulated and Federal law restricts most TENS units to sale by health professionals or by prescription only.

 |How does a TENS unit help to relieve pain?